MKv18/Traffic-Signs-Recognition/README.md

 ########################################

-In order to run the code make sure you pre-install all the dependencies such as LIME, Flask etc.
+In order to run the code make sure you pre-install all the dependencies.